 Covering international payment methods in shopping systems can be technically difficult and takes a lot of negotiation on contracts and billing modalities.
 This world resembles a patchwork quilt: PayPal is popular in Germany, while most online shoppers in the USA use Apple Pay and credit cards.
 The more countries are to be connected to the shopping system, the trickier it gets.
 That’s why when it comes to this highly diverse payment landscape, many merchants face a fundamental decision: in-house solutions or outsourcing?
 The former is typically no easy task, neither for small store operators nor for international players.
 This is where strong local partners, who are highly familiar with the typical payment conditions and preferences in each country, make all the difference.

-Collecting Services: No pain, but plenty of gains for merchants
+Collecting Service: No pain, but plenty of gains for merchants

-Want to learn more about Collecting Services?
+Want to learn more about Collecting Service?
 Get in touch and book me in for a call!